Quantization of restricted Lagrangian subvarieties in positive characteristic: Introduction

 where $[i_\theta \omega']$ is a certain class describing the first nontrivial order of deformation of the $p$-support.
 We will also show that this condition is sufficient for $\LL$ to admit a quantization if $Pic(\psup{Y}) \to Pic(Y')$ is onto (for instance, if $\psup{Y} = Y'\series{h})$).

-\textbf{Acknowledgments.} The author thanks Victor Ginzburg for invaluable advice and conversations.
+\paragraph{Acknowledgments.}{ The author thanks Victor Ginzburg for invaluable advice and conversations.
 Ekaterina Bogdanova, Roman Travkin, and Vadim Vologodsky made insightful comments on earlier versions of this work.
-The author thanks the anonymous referee for improving the statement of Theorem \ref{theorem: comparison-to-bv}.
-The author was supported by the NSF Graduate Research Fellowship DGE 1746045.
+The author thanks the anonymous referee for their comments and for their improvement of the statement of Theorem \ref{theorem: comparison-to-bv}.
+The author was supported by the NSF Graduate Research Fellowship DGE 1746045. }